PranavSriram18/writing/attention/attention0.md

 actor at $(t, l)$ can attend to.
 The actor at $(t, l)$ computes attention only over nodes in
 $N(t, l)$, ignoring all others.
 In ordinary attention, we have $N(t, l) = \{(1, l), (2, l), \ldots, (t, l)\}$, i.e. all previous nodes in the current layer.

-We'll see that a large number of efficient attention mechanisms boil down to simply defining `N(t, l)` in different ways.
+We'll see that a large number of efficient attention mechanisms boil down to simply defining $N(t, l)$ in different ways.
 In particular, these mechanisms **shrink** the neighborhood to some subset of the full ordinary neighborhood.
 Why does this help?
 We have the following observation:

 Observation: if we fix neighborhood size to some constant $w$, the time complexity of generating $T$ tokens is $\mathcal{O}(TD^2 + TDw) = \mathcal{O}(TDw)$, assuming the second term still dominates.
 This is a